macy-k/Minesweeper_Project/README.md

 Currently Implemented:
 - Models the data structure of a Cell, Board, Game, Log, and GameLog within their own respective classes
-- Board class can automatically generate a randomized layout for an arbitrary number of bombs with any specified density
+- Board class can automatically generate a randomized layout for an arbitrary number of bombs with any density
 - Dimensions of the Board used in a Game can be changed while the Game hasn't been started
 - GameLog and EventLog use a Singleton design pattern to reduce coupling
 - GameLog records all previously played games, tracks win ratio and percentage, and can be reset completely